yashshinde241-eng/Enigma/README.md

 A simple, encrypted C++ chat backend built for an Object-Oriented Programming project.
 This project is developed following a 6-day plan, focusing on clean code, modern C++, and professional development practices.

 ## Features
-- [ ] User registration and login
+- [x] User registration and login
-- [ ] Direct, ephemeral messaging
+- [x] Direct, ephemeral messaging with file-based persistence
 - [ ] Simple Caesar cipher encryption for all messages

 ## Tech Stack